The Matt

 - Try to sleep on the flight or stay relaxed.

 Some herbs are great.
-Last flight I took
+One flight I took

 kava-kava which made the whole thing bearable